Open-Wide/owsi-nuxeo-commons/README.md

 * `openwide-nuxeo-avatar-importer`: Watches a given folder to import its contents as avatars.
 * `openwide-nuxeo-document-creation-script`: An alternative to the Content Template service.
 * `openwide-nuxeo-generic-properties`: Generic extension point to store simple data.
+* `openwide-nuxeo-ecm-types-ordering`: Customize the appearance of the doctype selection pop-up.

 ## How to